CALL FOR PAPERS GUIDELINES

 PAPER SUBMISSION INSTRUCTIONS AND SUBMISSION PROCESS:

-- Authors will prepare a maximum 2500 characters abstract for full paper or for poster and submit it until 1st of September 2018.
+- Authors will prepare a maximum 2500 characters abstract for full paper/poster and submit it till October 1st 2018 (NEW !).

-- The members of Scientific Comitee will evaluate the abstract submission and the authors will be informed by e-mail about the acceptance results.
+- The members of Scientific Committee will evaluate the abstract submission and the authors will be informed by e-mail about the acceptance results.

 - After they received the acceptance mail for the full paper abstract, authors will prepare a full conference paper following the template they will receive with the acceptance mail.
 It is a condition of publication that all papers must be written in clear and grammatically correct English.
 Selected papers will be proposed for publishing into ISI Journals/Proceedings Collections.

-- After they received the acceptance mail for the poster abstract, authors will prepare a poster folowing the instructions and using the template they will receive with the acceptance mail.
+- After they received the acceptance mail for the poster abstract, authors will prepare a poster following the instructions and using the template they will receive with the acceptance mail.

 - Corresponding authors will log into their account to upload until 1st of November 2018 the final version of their paper/poster without identification infos, if the paper/poster is accepted.